 8) If your breakout is more severe along the hairline or the “side burns”, it's very likely that a hair styling product or leave-in conditioner is causing the problem.
 It doesn't matter how often or how seldom you use a product !
 It's molecule by molecule - even a little can cause a big problem.
 Pomades and mousses are especially clogging, and gels can be as well.
 Hairspray is a problem if too much is directed at the front of the head.
 Either way, styling your hair either before washing your face or running a cotton pad with toner along the hairline after styling, and once in the middle of the day, can help.
 Of course, the most effective solution is either to stop using the offending product, or keep it as far away from your hairline and upper cheeks as possible.
 But remember, even if you only apply it to the ends of your hair, it can still get onto your skin if you ever sleep on your hair or when hair brushes against your skin on a windy day.
 It only takes a few molecules of a clogging ingredient to clog a pore!
 You might also want to consider that you're not washing your face properly.
 You'd be surprised how many people don't pay attention to the periphery of their faces!

 9) You must be very careful about the foundation, powder, bronzer and blush you use.
 Unfortunately, when dealing with acne-prone skin, one makeup product that contains irritating dyes or clogging emollients can often spoil the whole routine.
 Be very careful not to spoil a good skincare program with makeup that is waxy or irritating.
 “Oil-free” does not necessarily mean that the foundation is free of all emollients that can cause or aggravate flares!
 Bronzer is notorious for causing breakouts, especially pressed.
 Most blushes also can cause problems because of the cheap red and yellow dyes that are used, which irritate pores very slightly, enough to cause excess oil production inside a pore and irritate the lining just a little bit.
 As I always tell people, “it's not the brush, it's the blush!”
 If you are breaking out along your cheeks, it's not because of your blush brush – that is a myth started by a very sweet and well-meaning makeup artist (may he rest in peace) who knew makeup very well, but didn't know skin.
 The cause is the dyes in the blush.
-Look for a pure mineral line that uses iron oxides for color rather than dyes with numbers in their names.
+Look for a that uses iron oxides for color rather than dyes with numbers in their names.

 Some Facts To Clear Up Some Myths About Acne:

 • There is little scientifically proven connection between the food that you eat and your breakouts.
 Oily foods do not contribute oil to the skin, and if you are convinced that you break out whenever you eat chocolate (or anything else), just ask yourself this question; when are you most likely to eat chocolate?? (answer: before your period, and any time you're under stress!)
-Having said that, there is a valid hypothesis that there can be a connection between breakouts and the consumption of iodine (such as in shellfish, seaweed, kelp supplements, and iodized salt; soy also has a high amount of iodine).
+Having said that, there is much scientific evidence that there is a connection between breakouts and the consumption of iodine (such as in shellfish, seaweed, kelp supplements, and iodized salt).
 The possibility that junk food can cause breakouts is not from the salt, which is not iodized in commercial products, but from the fact that it's junk - there can be a link between worsening acne and a high glycemic diet (think sugar, corn, potato and white flour), because junk food can cause inflammation in the body which can weaken the skin's ability to fight off irritation and even infection.
 There are also those who claim that sugar can contribute to breakouts because of contribution to yeast overgrowth, though there is no scientific evidence that this is true.
 However, there is evidence that insulin resistance can lead to breakouts.
 Some also claim that dairy very much contributes to acne, due to hormones added into the diets of dairy cows.
 There are many things that can happen in the body when hormones are artificially introduced; acne can't be the only one.
 There is, however, a single naturally occurring hormone in dairy milk that can trigger excess oil production as it passes by oil gland receptors at the bottom of genetically sensitive pores.
 However, a much more compelling reason dairy can contribute to an acne problem is the content of iodine in some dairy products like yogurt.
 Of course, if you feel there is a possibility that any of this applies to you, stop these foods for six weeks and see what happens.

 • Sun exposure does not get rid of acne breakouts!
 A tan only camouflages a breakout, and even if the UV rays do clear up a problem short term, especially when peeling happens after a burn, do you really want to damage your skin to that extent to clear up a breakout when there are so many other safer ways to do it ?

 • Facials do not cause “toxins” to come up to the surface causing breakouts.
 The skin simply does not work that way.
 When a breakout occurs after a facial, it's usually because pores are traumatized by extractions that are too rough and oil subsequently spills into pores causing irritation and swelling.
 In addition, if prior to the facial, pore congestion had been a problem in your skin for long enough, newly released oil from pores that are now able to flow properly can cause a bit of irritation leading to a breakout.
-BPO (Benzoyl Peroxide) can take care of both of these issues.
+(Benzoyl Peroxide) can take care of both of these issues.
 Other times a breakout after a facial can occur from allergic reaction or sensitivity.
 It can also occur from cheap, pore-irritating products being used by estheticians that have not studied problem skin or ingredients.
 Be sure to get your facials at a reputable skincare salon that specializes in problem skin by a licensed skincare professional who understands acne-causing ingredients, and who knows how to prevent problems as well as advise you on what to use at home.

 Follow this tried and true skin care routine for adult acne skin :

-1) Cleanse with a foaming cleanser that rinses well, but that doesn't make your skin tight or dry after rinsing.
-You may want to try a few samples before you purchase, to be sure of what's right for your skin.
+1) with a foaming cleanser that rinses well, but that doesn't make your skin tight or dry after rinsing.
+You may want to try a few before you purchase, to be sure of what's right for your skin.

 A word about what to expect

 If your current skin care routine has been either very pore clogging or dehydrating (usually it's both), there is a possibility of a breakout after starting a better routine.
 As pores become cleared out, oil can finally come through to the skin's surface instead of getting backed up all the time.
 As this happens, not only will there be an increase in oiliness on the skin, pores that have been irritated in the past by recurring blemishes will be sensitive to this new flow of oil.
-In addition, often there is dormant acne hding under a dehydrated, clogged surface.
+In addition, there is dormant acne hiding under a dehydrated, clogged surface.
 An improved skincare routine will allow this dormant acne to finish their growth cycles and come out to be healed by your new routine.
 Please be patient !
 This breakout will clear up as your skin gets softer and more calmed.
 This is the reason it's so important that a good skin care routine include elements that help calm the skin down as well as control new oil.
-More detailed informtation can be found at "What Can I Expect?"
+More detailed informtation can be found at "?"

 The most important thing to remember is that getting facials without a good skincare routine at home is like jogging to a donut shop !